2018 Know Your Government!!!

 - strengthening personal values

-During pre-conference county orientation meetings, participants will learn about the Washington State judicial branch of government and how it works interactively with the executive and legislative branches.
+During pre-conference county orientation meetings, participants will learn about the Washington State Legislature of government and how it works interactively with the executive and judicial branches.
 In addition, delegates will become familiar with:

-From orientation training & conference participation, WSU KYG believes delegates will have the opportunity to learn all or some of the following:
+From pre-conference county meetings and conference participation, the 4-H KYG committee believes delegates will have the opportunity to learn all or some of the following:

-- Knowledge of his or her state legislative district and an awareness of issues that affect that district
+- Knowledge of his or her state legislative district, and an awareness of issues that affect his or her district leading to responsible citizenship

-- positive citizenship: Developing individual devotion in response to duties, rights & privileges as a member of a community or county
+- Responsible Citizenship: Developing individual devotion in response to duties, rights and privileges as a member of a community or country

 A Special Thanks to our KYG Sponsors: